takagi/cl-cuda/README.markdown

 Kernel functions defined with the language can be launched as almost same as ordinal Common Lisp functions except that they must be launched in a CUDA context and followed with grid and block sizes.
 They are compiled and loaded lazily and automatically when they are to be launched at first.
 This process is as following.
 First, they are compiled into a CUDA C code (.cu file) by cl-cuda.
 The compiled CUDA C code, then, is compiled into a CUDA kernel module (.ptx file) by NVCC - NVIDIA CUDA Compiler Driver.
 The obtained kernel module is automatically loaded via CUDA driver API and finally the kernel functions are launched with properly constructed arguments to be passed to CUDA device.
 Since this process is autonomously managed by the kernel manager, users do not need to handle it for themselves.
 About the kernel manager, see [Kernel manager](https://github.com/takagi/cl-cuda/tree/refactoring#kernel-manager) section.

 Memory management is also one of the most important things in GPU programming.
-Cl-cuda provides memory-block data structure which abstract host memory and device memory.
-With memory-block, users do not need to manage host memory and device memory individually for themselves.
+Cl-cuda provides memory block data structure which abstract host memory and device memory.
+With memory block, users do not need to manage host memory and device memory individually for themselves.
 It lightens their burden on memory management, prevents bugs and keeps code simple.
-Besides memory-block that provides abstraction on host and device memory, cl-cuda also offers low level interfaces to handle CFFI pointers and CUDA device pointers directly.
-With these primitive interfaces, users can choose to gain more flexible memory control than using memory-block if needed.
+Besides memory block that provides abstraction on host and device memory, cl-cuda also offers low level interfaces to handle CFFI pointers and CUDA device pointers directly.
+With these primitive interfaces, users can choose to gain more flexible memory control than using memory block if needed.

 Cl-cuda is verified on several environments.
 For detail, see [Verification environments](https://github.com/takagi/cl-cuda/tree/refactoring#verification-environments) section.